State Regulations in Hawaii

 - Visit a local registration office within 30 days to title and register the car.

-- There is a $5-$10 title transfer fee besides all the other registration fees.
-If you register after the 30-day grace period, you may be assessed a late fee of up to $60.
+- There is a title transfer fee besides all the other registration fees.
+If you register after the grace period of 30 days, you may be assessed a late fee.

 Buying or Selling Without a Title